amandakoka/bookwish/TESTING.md

     1. [Solved Bugs](#solved-bugs)
     2. [Known Bugs](#known-bugs)

+# Testing

+The website was tested on the following devices:

+- MacBook air 13 inch
+- Ipad 7th Gen
+- Iphone 12
+- Iphone 12 mini

+In addition, the website was tested using google chrome developer tools to ensure the responsiveness on different screen sizes by pressing all device options.

+### Browser testing

+The website was tested on the following browsers:

+- Google Chrome
+- Safari
+- Firefox

 ## HTML Validation

 Ensuring compliance with HTML standards is crucial for maintaining a consistent and user-friendly web experience.
 Below, you'll find validation results for each page, detailing any errors encountered during the validation process and the steps taken to address them.